BettercareHealth/bettercare/childhood-hiv/test-4.md

 	-	Unfortunately more expensive than an individualised approach
 	-	Not recommended in private practice as it is less effective
 	-	Complicated with more side effects
+8. What is the standard first-line regimen for children younger than 1 month in South Africa?
+		ABC, 3TC, lopinavir/ritonavir
+		AZT, 3TC, lopinavir/rironavir
+		ABC, 3TC, nevirapine
+		AZT, 3TC, nevirapine
-8. What is the standard first-line combination used in children younger than three years in South Africa?
+9. What is the standard first-line combination used in children between one month and three years in South Africa?
-	-	ABC, 3TC and efavirenz
-	+	ABC, 3TC and lopinavir/ritonavir
+	+	AZT, 3TC, and nevirapine
-	-	d4T, 3TC and ddI
+	-	AZT, ddI and lopinavir/ritonavir
-	-	AZT, ddI and efavirenz
+	-	AZT, ddI and nevirapine
+	-	ABC, 3TC and lopinavir/ritonavir
-9. What is the standard first-line combination used in children older than three years in South Africa?
+10. What is the standard first-line combination used in children older than three years in South Africa?
 	+	ABC, 3TC and efavirenz
 	-	AZT, ddI and lopinavir/ritonavir
 	-	AZT, ddI and nevirapine
 	-	ABC, 3TC and lopinavir/ritonavir
-10. How should antiretroviral drugs be taken?
+11. How should antiretroviral drugs be taken?
 	-	It does not matter if one or two doses are missed a week.
 	+	It is important to take the drugs at the same time every day.
 	-	The three different drugs should not be taken at the same time.
 	-	It is best to take a small dose in the morning and a big dose at night.
-11. How should doses of antiretroviral drugs be calculated for young children?
+12. How should doses of antiretroviral drugs be calculated for young children?
 	-	The dose is usually the same as for adults.
 	-	The dose is determined by the child’s age.
 	-	The dose is determined by the severity of the illness.
 	+	The dose is determined by the child’s weight.
-12. An important side effect of AZT is:
-	-	An itchy skin rash
-	+	Anaemia
-	-	Peripheral neuropathy
-	-	Hepatitis
-13. When should ddI be taken?
-	-	With meals
-	-	Just before meals
-	-	Just after meals
-	+	Not with meals
-14. Efavirenz is taken:
+13. Efavirenz is taken:
 	+	Once a day
 	-	Twice a day
 	-	Three times a day
 	-	Four times a day
-15. Which antiretroviral drug can be kept at room temperature?
+14. Which antiretroviral drug can be kept at room temperature?
 	-	AZT suspension only
 	-	Nevirapine tablets only
 	+	Most antiretroviral drugs
 	-	Efavirenz capsules only
-16. Nevirapine may cause:
+15. Nevirapine may cause:
 	-	Lactic acidosis
 	+	A severe skin rash
 	-	Lipodystrophy
 	-	Pancreatitis
+16. An important side effect of AZT is:
+	-	An itchy skin rash
+	+	Anaemia
+	-	Peripheral neuropathy
+	-	Hepatitis
 17. Peripheral neuropathy usually presents as:
 	-	Difficulty with speech
 	-	Severe headaches